 For due dates, visit the Payroll Tax Calendar.

 To be considered on time, electronic forms must be submitted on or before the due date.
 Paper forms must be postmarked on or before the due date.

 Penalty and interest will be charged on late reports.
 For more information, visit the Interest Rate page.

-If you paid no wages during a quarter, you are still considered an employer and required by law to sign and file DE 9C and DE 9 for quarterly employers and DE 3BHW for annual employers.
-Check the No Payroll box in Item B and sign and mail the report.
+Note: If you didn’t pay any wages during a quarter, you are still considered an employer and are required to sign and file the DE 9C and DE 9 for quarterly employers and DE 3BHW for annual employers.
+Check the No Payroll box in Item B, then sign and mail the report.
 If you do not expect to pay wages within the next year, complete a Commercial Employer Account Registration and Update Form (DE 1) (PDF).

 Household employers can obtain more information on reporting requirements from the following:

 - E-file and E-pay Mandate for Employers

 - Information Sheet – Household Employment (DE 231L) (PDF)